Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Thermea spa winnipeg

-The basic premise of the thermal cycles is this: heat up for several minutes in a sauna, take a polar plunge into a cold pool, drink hot tea and relax for 30+ minutes, rinse, repeat.
+Saving the best for almost last — Thermea Spa.
+Thermea is a Nordic-style spa featuring several saunas, hot pools, cold pools, and relaxation areas built around the principle of the thermal cycle: heat up for several minutes in a sauna, take a polar plunge into a cold pool, drink hot tea and relax for 30 minutes, then repeat.

 Go For a Day Trip to a Nearby Provincial Park or Beach